The refined B symbol is the signature mark for the university. Here are the top things to keep in mind when using the Boise State signature mark.

 - All academic and administrative units of the university must use the University Signature Mark in their official communications, marketing and promotional materials.
 Athletics may use the spirit mark (Bronco head).

-- Use only the approved versions of the mark available here.
+- Use only the approved versions of the mark available on the Brand Standards Logos page.

 - When using the Signature Mark, never separate the B and the “Boise State University.”
 These are not individual pieces that can be used independently, but instead together make up the signature Boise State mark.